-From evaluating value carbon wheels and the companies that make them, I have learned that the information behind and marketing of some them is often quite thin or misleading, perhaps worse than you might think already comes from companies in the cycling industry.
+From evaluating value carbon wheels and the companies that make them, I have learned that the information behind and marketing of some is often quite thin or misleading, perhaps worse than you might think already comes from companies in the cycling industry.

 Some selling value carbon wheels share very little information about their companies, experience, technology, and products on their websites.
 Others share a lot, some of it is valuable and some less so.
 Few have had comprehensive and independent reviews done about them.

 You can find many owners of value carbon wheels and wheelmakers who share their experience on cycling forums and in social media.
 While most of these are honest, personal opinions, some companies follow the practice of influencer marketing (aka “shilling”).
 This is where people with big social media followings as well as individual riders are paid to say great things about a company’s wheelset each time they do without ever disclosing what is going on.